pWhitS/CTF-Challenges/Scripting/README.md

 1. The string is base64 encoded.
 2. The decoded string describes a PNG image that when constructed is a QR code.
 3. The pyqrcode library was downloaded and included in the scrupt to decode the QR codes.
 After decoding it was an 32 byte string.
-4. Sending this string to the application caused it to give you another encode string.
+4. Sending this string to the application caused it to send another encoded string.
 5. Continue the process of decoding the base64 string, turning it into a QR code PNG, decoding the QR code, and sending the result to the application.
 6. After solving some number of challenges, the application sends the CTF key.